 * In 2006 a new Fuel Tax Credits Scheme replaced the earlier rebate schemes, with the effect that ATO figures no longer discriminate between ‘off-road’ and ‘on-road’ uses.
 The full scheme amount has been assigned to ‘off-road uses’ above as this still accounts for the majority of rebates.

-Since 2001 the rate of fuel excise has been frozen so that it doesn’t rise with inflation (unlike the price of everything else, including public transport).
-This means that growth in revenue from fuel excise is almost entirely due to growth in car and truck use, which roughly coincides with growth in GDP.
+Between 2001 and 2014 the rate of fuel excise was frozen so that it didn’t rise with inflation (unlike the price of everything else, including public transport).
+This means growth in revenue from fuel excise over this period was almost entirely due to growth in car and truck use, which roughly coincided with growth in GDP.
 Without adjustment for inflation, excise is an unsustainable revenue source: given an economic downturn or further rises in fuel prices, traffic levels and hence revenue from fuel excise can be expected to decline, while many of the costs of car use (such as the cost of maintaining roads) will continue to rise with inflation.

-From the table above, and that for road expenditure, we can already see this starting to happen since 2005.
-While expenditure on roads has steadily grown, excise revenue has been stagnant or even declined slightly.
-Until about 2006 it was possible to at least say that fuel excise revenue sufficed to cover the raw cost of road construction in Australia, leaving aside other costs such as road trauma and pollution.
-This is no longer possible: indeed as of 2009 there is a shortfall of at least $4.6 billion between what is collected in fuel excise and what is spent on roads.
+From the table above, and that for road expenditure, this effect can be seen between 2005 and 2009.
+While expenditure on roads steadily grew, excise revenue was stagnant or even declined slightly.
+So while until about 2006 it was possible to say fuel excise revenue sufficed to cover the raw cost of road construction in Australia (leaving aside other costs such as road trauma and pollution) this is no longer possible.
+Even as of 2009 there was a shortfall of at least $4.6 billion between what was collected in fuel excise and what was spent on roads.
+As of 2016 the shortfall has blown out to over $14 billion, with more than twice as much spent on roads as is collected from fuel tax.

 GST on Fuel and Vehicles